Dsummers91/Ethereum-Poker-Dapp/README.md

 4. State Channels - State channel contracts

 #### Current Implementation Being Worked in (Subject to Change)
- - Each Table is its own plasma chain that users are free to join
+ - Each Casino is its own plasma chain that users are free to join
- - Each Plasma Chain hosts a network of state channels.
-When a new user joins a new channel must be started and users must move funds over to new channel
+ - Each Plasma Chain hosts a network of state channels (tables).
+When a new user joins a new channel must be started and users must move funds over to new channel (possibly?)

 #### Tournament Play
 [ ] Each tournament must have a determistic psuedo-random way to verify and determine player positions throughout tournament.